iammarcol/Neural-Networks-Fundamentals/README.md

 # Neural Networks Fundamentals

-This is the repository where I will post exercises I did in Python from the neural network course.
+This is the repository where I will post the final exercises I did in Python from the neural network course.
-(Updated regularly)
+MODULES:
+- Single Layer Preceptron
+- Multilayer Perceptron
+- Libraries for neural networks
+- Grid search